 This unit is aimed at providing you with a general introduction to the key features of modern project management practices within organisations.
-In undertaking this unit you will gain an understanding of the factors required to successfully manage projects by investigating how project success is realised through the application of tools and techniques related to project justification, planning, estimation, scheduling and execution.
-This is the first unit in a series of project management specific knowledge, skills, tools and techniques.
+In undertaking this unit you will gain an understanding of the factors required to successfully manage projects by investigating how project success is related to the concept of value held by key stakeholders, alignment with organizational strategy, and benefit realization through the application of project management specific knowledge, skills, tools and techniques.

 |Fraction of Full-Time Student Load||0.125|

 Anti-requisites: COIS20008, MGMT22166, or PPMP20002 then they cannot take this unit.